Packers defeat Rams 24-12 to keep playoff hopes alive | Times Leader

 Mayfield had rallied the Rams to a 17-16 victory over the Las Vegas Raiders on Dec.
 8, less than 48 hours after they had claimed him off waivers from Carolina.
 Mayfield wasn’t as effective Monday, going 12 of 21 for 111 yards with a touchdown and interception.

-He was sacked five times while working behind an offensive line missing center Brian Allen, who injured an ankle on the game’s first play from scrimmage.
+He was sacked five times while working behind an offensive line missing center Brian Allen, who injured a calf on the game’s first play from scrimmage.
 Preston Smith recorded two sacks for Green Bay.

 The Rams also Got field goals of 33 and 55 yards from Matt Gay, who also sent an extra-point attempt wide right.
 Gay’s 55-yarder matched the third-longest field goal anyone has ever made at Lambeau Field.